|

 Core covers all aspects of health and well-being, promotes a healthy

 sex life and provides a point of contact for information and services.
+It was also essential to avoid the 'dry, staid health pamphlet'

+approach.
+Core endeavours to be a fun, accessible and chatty magazine.
 Anyway, I could rattle on about the mag for ages.
 Here are a couple

+of letters from the folk who matter.
 To Core Magazine, I'm writing to say thank-you for such an honest,

 yet at times very humorous magazine.
 Your staff of writers seem